 Soft Lockdown: The signal for a lockdown is an announcement over the intercom system.
 In a "soft lockdown", everyone must remain in a locked room until an announcement is made by school personnel and/or law enforcement.
 No one will be allowed to enter a secured room.
-Entrance doors to the building are locked when the danger is within the community.
 Phones may be used by staff/teachers; not students.
 Teachers should continue teaching.